maxnd/mxMarkEdit/README.md

 The `Edit - Show todo form` menu item opens a form with the list of all the todo items.
 Pressing `Return` or double clicking on one of them selects the corresponding item in the document.
 Click on the headers of the columns of the form sorts the data, initially sorted by deadline.
 The date of the expired items is shown in red.
 The check box at the bottom allows to hide the todo items already done.
 The button `Toggle state` changes the state of the selected todo item from to be done to done, and vice versa.
 The button `Copy` copies into the clipboard the content of the form; the values are separated by tab, so that they may be pasted in the grid or in a spreadsheet.
 See below for the shortcuts active on this form.

 The `Show words recurrence form` menu item opens a form with the list of all the words used in the current document, excluded the possible YAML headings (`title:`, `author:` etc.), and their recurrence, that is how many times they appear in the document.
-By default, the list is sorted by recurrence, but it’s possibile to click on the radio item `Sort by words`, at the right bottom, to sort the list by name.
-Below the grid there is a field in which it’s possibile to type the words that should not be considered, like articles, separated by commas.
+By default, the list is sorted by recurrence, but it’s possible to click on the radio item `Sort by words`, at the right bottom, to sort the list by name.
+Below the grid there is a field in which it’s possible to type the words that should not be considered, like articles, separated by commas.
 These words are automatically sorted.
 Below this field, there are some buttons to include the word selected in the grid within the words to skip, to update the results after having changed the words to skip, to copy in the clipboard the content of the grid and to close the form.

 The `Edit - Show current title or toto` menu item shows at the top of the left list the title or todo item the cursor is under to.